LuxciumProject/pop-n-lock-theme-vscode/README.md

 > Please feel free to ask any question, to let us know about any problems that should be resolved and any improvement you would like to see by [filing an issue](https://github.com/luxcium/pop-n-lock-theme-vscode/issues) on our GitHub page.
 >
 > ### **You will be impressed how intutive it is when you will discover how each colour has its purpose**
 >
+>This theme is based on the designs of Hedinne's _Popping And Locking_ a theme with vivid colours, they capture your attention but are easy on your eyes.
+His theme originally based on VS Dark+, Gruvbox Dark and One Dark has changed a lot since.
+It is designed with TypeScript grammar and web languages syntax in mind like HTML & CSS (Also includes support for JavaScript, JSON, YAML, React's JSX/TSX and more to come).
+>
 > [<img width="90%" alt="[Preview of the IDE with Pop N’ Lock Theme]" src="https://raw.githubusercontent.com/Luxcium/pop-n-lock-theme-vscode/master/images/v3.18.0/Pop%20N'%20Lock%20Theme%20by%20Luxcium%20%E2%9C%A8%20vs%20code%20typescript%20theme%20best%20colourful%20and%20top%2010.png">](https://raw.githubusercontent.com/Luxcium/pop-n-lock-theme-vscode/master/images/v3.18.0/Pop%20N'%20Lock%20Theme%20by%20Luxcium%20%E2%9C%A8%20vs%20code%20typescript%20theme%20best%20colourful%20and%20top%2010.png)
 > <br/>(v3.18)<br/>